Your guide to finding the right conditioner

 - More suitable for longer hair or hair that requires added nourishment.

 If you already use a anti-dandruff shampoo, using a regular conditioner may wash away these benefits.
 For great results, follow through with an anti-dandruff conditioner such as Head & Shoulders Supreme conditioner, which provides intense moisture for your hair, whilst protecting it against dandruff.
 Also, whilst most conditioners are formulated only for the hair, Head & Shoulders Supreme conditioner is specially created to nourish your scalp as well as your hair.

 Give your hair the ultimate luxurious treatment with Head & Shoulders Suprême Moisture Conditioner

 This anti-dandruff conditioner starts its pampering with its unique blend of moisturising agents and argan oil to deeply nourish and lock in all the goodness from roots to tips.
 Experience softer and smoother hair from the first wash, thanks to its intense moisturisation and long lasting dandruff protection.
 Head and Shoulders Suprême Moisture Conditioner has a gentle formula suitable for most hair types and for daily use.

-Browse Head & Shoulders conditioner collection to find the best one that fits your needs.
+Browse Head & Shoulders conditioner collection to find the right one that fits your needs.